All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Is tirzepatide better than semaglutide for my teenager?

 Both are effective.
 Tirzepatide may produce greater weight loss on average due to its dual mechanism.
-However, semaglutide has a longer track record in adolescents and more published pediatric data.
+But semaglutide has a longer track record in adolescents and more published pediatric data.
 The choice should be made with your teen's physician based on individual factors.

 What are the side effects of tirzepatide in teens?